yliu-hashed/shimmers-hdl/Sources/Shimmers/Documentation.docc/Articles/Building Combinational Circuits with Shimmers.md

 This is done by unrolling the loop until the condition is proven to be always false.

 For simple cases where the loop is over an array, the bound is trivial: just the length of the array.
-But for complex cases, a Shimmers will attempt to prove it formally.
+But for complex cases, Shimmers will attempt to prove it formally.
 For example, the following is a naive bubble sort in combinational circuits.
 The sorter performs passes of pair-wise swaps until no swaps are done.